 The house was shown as vacant in the 1947 City Directory.

-In 1948, it was the home of Emerson’s president, Cordes Boylston Green and his wife, Wynne (Byard) Taylor Green.
+377 Commonwealth became the home of Emerson’s president, Cordes Boylston Green, and his wife, Wynne (Byard) Taylor Green.
 They previously had lived in Sudbury.
 They continued to live at 377 Commonwealth until mid-1949, when he accepted a position as president of the University of the South in Sewanee, Tennessee.

 By the fall of 1949, 377 Commonwealth was the home of Godfrey Dewey, the new acting president of Emerson College, and his wife, Helen Marjorie (Kinne) Dewey.
 The son of Melvil Dewey, inventor of the Dewey Decimal System for cataloging libraries, Godfrey Dewey was an expert on phonetics, inventor of a shorthand system, and advocate for simplifying the spelling of English words.
 An expert skier, He also was the prime mover for bringing the 1932 Winter Olympics to Lake Placid, New York.

 Godfrey Dewey served as president of Emerson College until 1951.

 On May 13, 1952, 377 Commonwealth was purchased from Emerson College by David Sigurd Abrahamson and his wife, Virginia Mae (Marshall) Abrahamson.
 They previously had lived in Needham.
 He was a salesman with a silverware company and later a real estate broker.

 In July of 1952, he applied for approval to convert the property from a single-family residence into four apartments.
 He subsequently abandoned the permit, but based on the Lists of Residents, it appears that he nevertheless converted 377 Commonwealth into a multiple dwelling, either apartments or a lodging house.

 The Abrahamsons continued to live at 377 Commonwealth until about 1964.